 Refractory vomiting is when you’re getting medicines to prevent or control nausea and vomiting, but the drugs are not working.
 Your nausea and vomiting have become refractory (no longer respond) to the medicines you’re getting to prevent it.
 This means you need more or different medicines to stop the nausea and/or vomiting.
 Refractory vomiting may happen after a few or even several chemo treatments.

-Anti-nausea/vomiting medicines used for chemotherapy
+How anti-nausea/vomiting medicines are used for chemotherapy

 It’s easier to prevent nausea and vomiting than it is to stop it once it starts.
 No one drug can prevent or control chemo-related nausea and vomiting 100% of the time.
-This is because chemo drugs act on the body in different ways and each person responds to chemo and the anti-nausea/vomiting drugs differently.
+This is because chemo drugs act on the body in different ways and each person responds to chemo and to anti-nausea/vomiting drugs differently.

 Anti-nausea/vomiting medicines are usually given on a regular schedule around the clock.
 This means you take them even if you don’t have any problems.